lcdm-uiuc/sml/index.md

 '5', '6', '7', '8'] and Label(s) from column(s) 1.
 ```

-### Getting Started with SML
+### SML Tutorials
-For detailed tutorials on the language, take a look at the [SML tutorials](https://github.com/UI-DataScience/sml/blob/master/dataflows/README.md).
+For detailed tutorials of SML, take a look at the [SML tutorials](docs/tutorials/).

 ### Parser Documentation
-For more extensive documentation on the language, take a look at the [documentation for the parser](https://github.com/UI-DataScience/sml/tree/master/sml/parser)
+For more extensive documentation on the language, take a look at the [documentation for the parser](docs/parser/)

 ### Implementation Documentation
 For a more extensive documentation on the implementation details take a look at the [SML documentation](https://github.com/UI-DataScience/sml/tree/master/sml)